This post has been corrected to remove phrasing that was copied from Wikipedia, Prof. Boerner’s Explanations, and Senate.gov.

 The border dispute led to a bloody conflict where 16 American solders were killed.
 President Polk went to Congress and demanded a declaration of war saying “Mexico has passed the boundary of the United States, has invaded our territory and shed American blood upon American soil.”

-The Senate approved the resolution by a vote of 40-2.
+The Senate resolution passed in the senate with a vote of 40-2.

 The war lasted a a year and a half.
 In that time American forces occupied New Mexico and California, parts of Northern Mexico and Baja California.